Ilija Spasojević

-Ilija Spasojević (born 11 September 1987) is a professional footballer who plays as a striker for Liga 1 club Bali United and the Indonesia national team.
+Ilija Spasojević (born 11 September 1987) is a professional footballer who plays as a striker for Super League club Bhayangkara.
+Born in Montenegro, he represents the Indonesia national team.

 Spasojević is known for his goalscoring ability.
 A prolific goalscorer, Spasojević has won a Liga 1 Golden Boot and a Malaysia Premier League Golden Boot.
-Spasojević is the current all-time top scorer for Bali United.
+Spasojević is also the current all-time top scorer for Bali United.

 Club career

 Early career

 Born in Bar, Montenegro, Spasojević started his career with Serbian club Vojvodina.
 In 2005–06, he played for Montenegrin club Sutjeska Nikšić, where he scored 7 goals in 17 matches.
 In 2006–07, Spasojević played for ČSK Čelarevo in the Serbian First League, where he scored 1 goal in 12 games.

 Dinamo Tbilisi

 In January 2007, Spasojević signed for former UEFA Cup Winners' Cup winner Dinamo Tbilisi from Georgia.
 While he was playing for Dinamo Tbilisi he scored 30 goals in 61 matches in the Georgian League and the Georgian Cup.
 He became the first foreign topscorer in the history of Dinamo Tbilisi.
-During his stay in Dinamo Tbilisi, Spasojević won the Georgian League, Georgian Cup and Georgian Super Cup, and made his debut in the UEFA Champions League on 30 July 2008 against Panathinaikos FC.
+During his stay in Dinamo Tbilisi, Spasojević won the Georgian League, Georgian Cup and Georgian Super Cup, and made his debut in the UEFA Champions League on 30 July 2008 against Panathinaikos.